challengethemap/.github/profile/README.md

 # The 'Challenge the Map' project

 A plan called "Internet for All," from the the Biden-Harris Administration, presents a plan to fund and implement the deployment of High-Speed Internet nationwide.
 On November 18th, the FCC reveals a "Broadband Internet map" displaying the broadband coverage of the US.
-Between November 18th & January 13th, they're welcoming challenges to their map to ensure everyone gets included.
+Between November 18th & January 13th, they're welcoming challenges to their map to ensure everyone gets included for the next round.

 The goals of "Challenge the Map" are to:
 - Display the current broadband map from the FCC